sharesynth/p5-context-menu-text-to-speech/README.md

 Known issues right now are:
 - Firefox generates ReferenceError: SpeechSynthesisUtterance is not defined
-- Chrome context menu polyfill overtakes default context menu
+- Context menu doesn't have all the options of the real context menu